Dutch government resigns over childcare subsidy scandal

-AMSTERDAM (REUTERS, AGENCE FRANCE-PRESSE) - Dutch Prime Minister Mark Rutte said yesterday that he had handed the resignation of his government to King Willem-Alexander.
+AMSTERDAM • Dutch Prime Minister Mark Rutte said yesterday that he had handed the resignation of his government to King Willem-Alexander.

 "The rule of law must protect its citizens from an all-powerful government, and here that's gone terribly wrong," Mr Rutte told a press conference, confirming that he had presented the Cabinet's resignation to the King.